 Does Residence Life match our roommates based on compatibility?

 No. Residence Life does not pace first year students, rather you select your own room.
-When looking at available rooms, you can see how much of a match you are.
-Do note that you do not need to be best friends to be successful roommates.
+When looking at available rooms, you can see how much of a match you are with your a student that’s currently assigned to the space.

 Which residence halls have co-ed floors, single gender floors, gender informed floors, etc.?

 All of our residence halls are gender inclusive, meaning that all genders live on the floors together, but their roommate will be the same gender as them.
 Based on interest, we anticipate having gender informed (meaning any gender can live with any gender as a roommate) and single gender floor options in East Hall.

 Are my housing options limited if I select single gender, gender informed, co-ed, etc. floors?

 Yes.
 Whichever you select is what you will see when you go to select housing.
 For example, if you denote you want a single gender floor, you will only be able to see and select from single gender floors.
 You are able to change this at any time under your mandatory profile on the Student Life Portal.

 Selecting Housing as a Group FAQ